Kernix13/parcel-sass-setup/README.md

 **NOTE**: `export` any functions from a file that you need then `import` it into the files that need them.

 **NOTE 2**: `async / await` is not supported in Parcel by default - to be able to use those `import "babel-polyfill"` into any file that is using async/await or importing a function that uses them.
-PArcel will add it to your dependencies when you save the file - no NPM command needed.
+Parcel will add it to your dependencies when you save the file - no NPM command needed.

 **File structure example**: LATER